ash-maheriya/jetbot/README.md

 # jetbot
-Jetson TX1/TX2 based robot using ROS.
+Jetson TX1/TX2 based companion robot using computer vision, ROS, machine learning based object detection, and Kalman filter based tracking.

 This repository contains the files that are necessary for a companion robot.
 I wanted to create something that felt less like a mechanical entity and more like a living being.
 The robot uses computer vision and machine learning to follow me around when I am holding a specific item and also responds to my hand gestures.
 The plan was to have the robot entirely controlled by a Jetson TX2, but after trying to make this work I ran into difficulties communicating between the motor controllers and the Jetson.
 I resolved this by using an Arduino as a middleman between the motor controllers and the Jetson.
 There were many such challenges where I had to find workarounds.